akshitha66/project2/README.md

 # New project

-this was created via local machine
+this was created via local machine.